-- + 450mm and 675mm diameter storm sewers installed along the south edge of Portage Parkway; - + Installation at grades of 0.2% to 0.4% in order to maintain the minimum cover of 1.2m at Edgeley Boulevard; and, - + Outlets into Black Creek at an invert elevation of 199.20m.
+- + 450mm (east of Black Creek) and 675mm (west of Black Creek) diameter storm sewers installed along the south edge of Portage Parkway; - + Installation at grades of 0.2% to 0.4% in order to maintain the minimum cover of 1.2m at Edgeley Boulevard; and - + Outlets into Black Creek at an invert elevation of 199.20m.

 The City of Vaughan does not require quantity control of stormwater runoff from Portage Parkway prior to discharge to Black Creek, as Black Creek has an existing online stormwater management facility.
 Quality control of stormwater runoff will be managed through the use of an oil/grit separator prior to discharge into Black Creek.
 Stormceptors are proposed to provide enhanced level of quality control.
 Two Stormceptor units are proposed, one for each outlet into Black Creek.
 The 675mm diameter storm sewer on the west side of Black Creek will be serviced by a Stormceptor STC9000, which will provide 80% removal of Total Suspended Solids (TSS).
-For detailed information, the Stormwater Management Report is provided in Appendix A.
+The 450mm diameter storm sewer on the east side of Black Creek will be serviced by a Stormceptor STC 4000, which will provide 80% removal of TSS.